MicrosoftDocs/security/zero-trust/zero-trust-microsoft-365-copilot.md

 - At the file level

-  Use [Microsoft Purview's Information Protection](https://www.microsoft.com/security/business/information-protection/microsoft-purview-information-protection), along with its data classification controls, integrated content labeling, and corresponding data loss prevention policies.
+  Use [Microsoft Purview's Information Protection](https://www.microsoft.com/security/business/information-protection/microsoft-purview-information-protection) and its data classification controls, integrated content labeling, and corresponding data loss prevention policies.

-  These can help you identify files in Microsoft Teams, SharePoint sites, OneDrive locations, within email, and in chat conversations either containing sensitive information or classified content, then automatically apply controls to limit their access.
+  These features can help you identify files in Microsoft Teams, SharePoint sites, OneDrive locations, within email, and in chat conversations either containing sensitive information or classified content, then automatically apply controls to limit their access.

 - At the site team and container level within Microsoft Teams and SharePoint

-  You can audit access to shared content at the site and team level and enforce restrictions that will limit information discovery to only those who should have access.
+  You can audit access to shared content at the site and team level and enforce restrictions that limits information discovery to only those who should have access.

   To help automate this process even more, [Microsoft Syntex](/microsoft-365/syntex/syntex-overview) provides advanced management capabilities to help find potential oversharing with your SharePoint and Microsoft Teams files.